You are here

 Telecommunication Standardization Sector (ITU-T)

 The main products of ITU-T are the Recommendations.
-At present, more than 3,000 Recommendations (Standards) are in force.
+At present, more than 3000 Recommendations are in force.
 Recommendations are standards that define how telecommunication networks operate and interwork.
 ITU-T Recommendations are non-binding, however they are generally complied with due to their high quality and because they guarantee the interconnectivity of networks and enable telecommunication services to be provided on a worldwide scale.
-Available individually, as a collection on DVD or with a 12 month-access Online subscription.
+Available individually, as a collection on DVD or with a 12 month-access online subscription.

 ITU-T Web Home Page